wenfeifei/FluentData/README.md

 Great performance.
 Can work against any existing business objects and the business layer do not need any references to FluentData.
 Available both as an assembly (.DLL) and as a single source code file.
-Advanced features
-Transactions
-Multiple result set - Execute multiple queries as a single database hit for improved performance.
-Custom return collections, e.g. ProductCollection instead of List<Product>.
-Supports creation of complex entity objects through a custom Entity Factory.
-Provider model that makes it easy to add support for other databases.
-Contributions
-Fluency (Code Generation Templates)
-Getting started
-FluentData is easy to use,and more useful description,see the document here: